artch/angular-route-segment/README.md

     dependencies: ['id']});
 ```

-Then, any `app-view-segment` tags in the DOM will be populated with the corresponding route segment item.
+Then, any `app-view-segment` tags (which are similar to built-in `ng-view`) in the DOM will be populated with the corresponding route segment item.
 You must provide a segment index as an argument to this directive to make it aware about which segment in the tree it should be linked to.

 **index.html:**
 ```html